nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario.

-Precondition.
-User should be currently viewing a specific patient's record list using the `rlist` command.
+Precondition: User should be currently viewing a specific patient's record list using the `rlist` command.
 The current patient is set using `DisplayedPerson#setPerson(Person, AddressBook)`.

-Execution.
-User executes `radd d/01-02-2013 1230 r/Patient developed fever. m/Paracetamol` to add a new record containing the date/time of `01-02-2013 1230`, medication remark of `Patient developed fever.` and medication prescription of `Paracetamol` into the current displayed person's record list.
+Execution: User executes `radd d/01-02-2013 1230 r/Patient developed fever. m/Paracetamol` to add a new record containing the date/time of `01-02-2013 1230`, medication remark of `Patient developed fever.` and medication prescription of `Paracetamol` into the current displayed person's record list.
 The `radd` command calls `Model#addRecord(Record)` which performs the adding of records to the `DisplayedPerson` held by the `Model`.